-The entire clinical, nursing and medical staff members of the Center have been recredentialed throughout the fiscal year.
 The DMH Office of Credentialing and Privileging (OCP) continues to coordinate with HR and QI staff at BCMHC to ensure all staff privileging is accurate and current.
-OCP successfully earned its NCQA national accreditation in the area of Credentialing.
+All newly hire employees were successfully credentialed this year and no staff member delivered services without sufficient privileges in place.